310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/kanata_2.md

 {% img /img/es/eventstory/tropical/minitalk_kanata2_2.jpg %}

 {% bubble Kanata smilesoft2 %}
-since this is a mascot, i would love to show [it] to midori.
+since this is a yuruchara, i would love to show [it] to midori.

-he really loves [mascot characters], after all.
+he really loves [yurucharas], after all.

 i am sure it is as precious to him as the [ocean] and [fish] are to me.
 {% endbubble %}